WeightWatchers Rallied 79% in One Day. Now What? - NewsBreak

 By Bret Kenwell,2 days ago

+WW International stock rallied almost 80% in a single session.
+Here's what the technicals say now.

-Formerly known as WeightWatchers, WW International ( WW ) has been in the spotlight over the past few days.
+Formerly known as WeightWatchers, WW International ( WW ) - Get Free Report has been in the spotlight over the past few days.

 That’s mostly as the shares rallied 79% in Tuesday’s trading session.